AlbertRtk/albertrtk.github.io/_drafts/brute-force-attack-on-password-protected-file.md

 author: albert
 tags: ethical-hacking
 ---
-During brute-force attack, an attacker submits repeatably passwords from a list of common passwords with the hope of finding the correct one.
-In this post, I share my attempt of brute-force attack on a password protected ZIP file using simple script I've written in Python3.
+During a brute-force attack, an attacker submits repeatably passwords from a list of common passwords with the hope of finding the correct one.
+In this post, I share my attempt of brute-force attack on a password protected ZIP file using a simple script I've written in Python3.
 <!--more-->

+---

+**Disclaimer:** <br />
-**Disclaimer:** Script and the post were written for educational purposes only.
+The script and the post were written for educational purposes only.

+You can download the script [here](https://github.com/AlbertRtk/ethical_hacking/blob/main/brute_force_zip.py).

+---

-So, I had to start with doing some research on the topick.
+So, I had to start by doing some research on the topic.
 ZIP files can be managed in Python code with ```zipfile``` module.
-Additionally, to make the process of password breaking look more fancy, I decided to use ```tqdm```.
+Additionally, to make the process of password cracking look fancier, I decided to use ```tqdm```.

 ```python
 import zipfile
 from tqdm import tqdm
 ```

 I asked my wife to choose some word-based password and protect a ZIP file with it.
-[Here](https://www.kaggle.com/wjburns/common-password-list-rockyoutxt) I've found a list of common passwords - ```rockyou.txt```.
-I placed the files in project directry tree and assigned their paths to variables.
+[Here](https://www.kaggle.com/wjburns/common-password-list-rockyoutxt) I've found a list of common passwords, ```rockyou.txt```.
+I placed the files in the project directory tree and assigned their paths to variables.

 ```python
 """ User's input """